aadpM2hhdixoJm3u/jitsi-OIDC-adapter/README.md

 This guide expects a working Jitsi Meet installation with JWT and an anonymous domain activated.
 I recommend using @emrah's [Jitsi-Token Installer](https://github.com/jitsi-contrib/installers), which is brilliant, by the way.
 Once that is up and running, you can follow this guide.

+You can also install Jitsi Meet with an anonymous domain by following the standard Jitsi install guide [here](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-quickstart).

 ### Step 1: Install Dependencies
 ```sh
 sudo apt update && sudo apt upgrade -y